intelinc/LulzMods/README.md

-# LulzMods
+# LulzBot Klipper Configs
-A collection of updated parts, mods, and configs for Lulzbot printers.
+A collection of config files for my mostly-nonstandard Lulzbot printers.